-A collective action may be brought to pursue allegations of, inter alia, 'anti-competitive activities', such as agreements between enterprises that restrict competition and abuses of a dominant position.
-However, since a consumer or user is defined as 'any individual who is acting for purposes falling outside his trade, business or profession' (article 3(a) of the Consumers' Code), the new rules on collective actions do not seem to apply to claims on behalf of individuals acting within the scope of their trade, business or profession, including their employment contract or parties who are not individuals.
-As a result, the new instrument is expected to have a modest impact on private cartel litigation.
-Among other conditions, the new legislation includes a provision intended to preclude conflicts of interest between plaintiff associations or committees and the consumers or users whose interests it purports to protect.
-A two-stage procedure is contemplated: an initial phase to establish liability, and a subsequent non-contentious one before a conciliation chamber, for the determination of damages owing to individual consumers or users who have elected to opt into the collective action or have otherwise intervened in the proceedings.
+However, since a consumer or user is defined as 'any individual who is acting for purposes falling outside his trade, business or profession' (article 3(a) of the Consumer Code), the new rules on class actions will not apply to claims on behalf of individuals acting within the scope of their trade, business or profession, including their employment contract, or parties who are not individuals.
+As a result, the new instrument is expected to have a modest impact on private antitrust litigation.